ihmeuw/vivarium_research/docs/source/concept_models/vivarium_census_synthdata/concept_model.rst

 number of households and then sample them, we don't have a total population count to give to Vivarium.
-As a work-around solution we will fix a target number of people, sample households until we exceed this number, discare the last household (which will have at most 17 people, since that is the largest household size in ACS), and then mark the last 1-17 people as untracked -- which isn't so much memory to drag around.
-Drawback this leaves both the number of households and the number of simulants as variable (but not that variable).
+As a work-around solution we will fix a target number of people, sample households until we exceed this number, discard the last household (which will have at most 17 people, since that is the largest household size in ACS), and then mark the last 1-17 people as untracked -- which isn't so much memory to drag around.
+Drawback: this leaves both the number of households and the number of simulants as variable (but not that variable).

 **Verification and validation strategy**: to verify this approach, we can use an interactive simulation in a Jupyter Notebook to check that